 SELECT t1.a, t2.b FROM t1, t2 WHERE t1.a = t2.a;will do.
 But there is a little problem in UPDATE.
 The executor does not care what the results from the join it is doing are meant for.
 It just produces a result set of rows.
 The difference that one is a SELECT command and the other is an UPDATE is handled in the caller of the executor.
 The caller still knows (looking at the parsetree) that this is an UPDATE, and he knows that this result should go into table t1.
-But which of the rows that are there has to be replaced by the new row?
+But which of the 666 rows that are there has to be replaced by the new row?
 The plan executed is a join with a qualification that potentially could produce any number of rows between 0 and 666 in unknown order.

-To resolve this problem, another entry is added to the targetlist in UPDATE (and also in DELETE) statements: the current tuple ID (ctid).
-This is a system attribute containing the file block number and position in the block for the row.
+To resolve this problem, another entry is added to the targetlist in UPDATE and DELETE statements.
+The current tuple ID (ctid).
+This is a system attribute with a special feature.
+It contains the block and position in the block for the row.
 Knowing the table, the ctid can be used to find one specific row in a 1.5GB sized table containing millions of rows by fetching one single data block.
-After adding the ctid to the targetlist, the query actually looks like
+After adding the ctid to the targetlist, the final result set could be defined as

 SELECT t1.a, t2.b, t1.ctid FROM t1, t2 WHERE t1.a = t2.a;Now another detail of Postgres enters the stage.
 At this moment, table rows aren't overwritten and this is why ABORT TRANSACTION is fast.
 In an UPDATE, the new result row is inserted into the table (after stripping ctid) and in the tuple header of the row that ctid pointed to the cmax and xmax entries are set to the current command counter and current transaction ID.
 Thus the old row is hidden and after the transaction commited the vacuum cleaner can really move it out.

-Knowing all that, we can simply apply view rules in absolutely the same way to any command.
+Knowing that all, we can simply apply view rules in absolutely the same way to any command.
 There is no difference.